Statesman Journal: 1973 sale and merger

 In 1973, both papers were sold to national publisher Gannett, the company that publishes USA Today.
 In 1980, they were combined to form the Statesman Journal.
 Dating to the Statesman's inception, it is the second-oldest Oregon newspaper.
 The paper won ten first-place awards in the Oregon Newspaper Publishers Association's annual Better Newspaper Contest in 2001, the most in its division.
 In the 2006 contest, the paper took first place in its division for overall excellence, best editorial page, and best editorial.

 Details

 The newspaper primarily covers news in the Salem-Keizer metropolitan area in the middle section of the Willamette Valley.
 Coverage includes state politics, Salem area news, area sports, business news, and lifestyle news.
 Circulation is focused on Marion and Polk counties with a market size of 410,000 residents, with some additional circulation in neighboring Linn, Lincoln, Yamhill, and Benton counties.
 In 2008 The Statesman Journal had circulation of 46,826 from Monday through Saturday, and 53,367 Sunday.
 By 2018, the average daily circulation had declined to 27,859 Monday-Tuesday, Thursday and 33,815 Wednesday, with a Sunday readership of 36,323.
-The newspaper also publishes The Stayton Mail of Stayton and the Appeal Tribune of Silverton.
+The newspaper also published The Stayton Mail of Stayton and the Appeal Tribune of Silverton after purchasing both in 1990 until both publications ceased in 2022.